The actress is all excited about her new fashion line Kahani

 I would call it an affordable range.
 The pricing mostly depends on the handwork that goes into a product.
 Hand embroidery is a beautiful art but it is very intricate and time consuming and that is what adds to the cost.
 But we are looking at price points that are reasonable and affordable.

 I would say teenagers and women of all age groups.
 Through our brand, Kahani – we want to encourage girls and women to feel comfortable in their own skin, to love their bodies without any inhibitions.
 Through our clothes, we want to make people feel happy and comfortable with themselves.

 With Covid not really going away, it is an extremely challenging time to start a new venture.
 What is your strategy?

 Yes most certainly, it is a very challenging time.
 For now we are taking only online orders .
 Photoshoots, displays and social media promotions are in progress and we are already seeing results.
 We have started getting orders even before opening the store, which is a very positive response.
 So I feel very confident now.
 I would say our biggest strength would be our highly skilled artisan team.
 Their work speaks of the quality and authenticity of our brand.
-Ofcourse, there are challenges, we have been wanting to travel to source different styles of fabrics, unfortunately, all those plans have been put on hold.
+Of course there have been challenges.
+Travel plans were put on hold because of the pandemic but now things are looking up.
 But we are hopeful that things will improve.

 How do you plan to juggle both Cinema and a fashion store?